jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 -------------------------------------------------------------------------------
 ===============================================================================

-Appendix F. Configure Networking on the Virtual Machine
+Appendix G. Configure Networking on the Virtual Machine
 ===============================================================================
 By default, the Vagrantfile specifies the IP address 192.168.56.4 for the virtual machine's eth1 interface.
 This is part of a host-only network.
 It